harvard-lil/perma-extension/README.md

 ### Getting started
 - Make sure you have [the latest version of Node JS](https://nodejs.org/en/) installed on your machine.
-- Run `npm install` to install runtime and dev dependencies.
+- Run `npm install` to install dev dependencies.
 - Use `npm run dev` to start _"development"_ mode.
 This effectively starts `vite build --watch`, creating a new build under `/dist` every time a file changes.

 ### Google Chrome: Install the work-in-progress extension
 - Open a new tab to `chrome://extensions`
 - Make sure to activate the _"Developer Mode"_ toggle.
 - Click on _"Load unpacked"_ and select the `dist` folder in `perma-extension`.

+### Misc
+> 🚧 Recommended extensions for HTML in JavaScript template strings.

 [☝️ Back to summary](#summary)